fewprojects/alwritey/README.md

-# alwritey
+# alwritey.css
-Fluid Typography for your text based website
+It is a mini css file that will give help you to maintain fluid typography and for your text based website.

+## What does it do